 Plato Has Been Elevated While Democritus Has Been Disregarded

 The rulers of society have very good reason for wanting us to revere Plato and to be ignorant of Democritus.
 Plato through Christianity, Marxism, socialism and other belief systems, would lead us eventually into where today we stand: we live throughout the world in a reactionist statism with modern handmaiden governments.
 With Platonism, freedom is always diminished and personal liberty abhorred.
 Never mind John Lennon’s Platonic lament, “Imagine no possessions.”
 Envision no Plato; no platonic love, no ‘Republic’, no ‘Theory of Forms, no possibility of innate knowledge usurping hard-won created ideas, no Neo-Platonistic mysticism and no viral infection of what might have been a simple harmless sun religion (turned instead) into an imperialistic world-conquering force.
-Picture no Platonic altruism put to the governed from the philosopher-rulers, no elitist autocrats such as the Marxists produced and no dumb-downs tolerated from inside the cave, (see, Imagine No Faith); but instead, see them replaced with science, democracy, sensual perception, discovering ideas from reality as apposed to uncovering them from inside the mind.
+Picture no Platonic altruism put to the governed from the philosopher-rulers, no elitist autocrats such as the Marxists produced and no dumb-downs tolerated from inside the cave, (see, Imagine No Faith); but instead, see them replaced with reason, science, democracy, sensual perception, discovering ideas from reality as apposed to uncovering them from inside the mind.
 There would evolve realism over idealism.
 And from the time of Plato's era, the growth of civilization instead of the actual 1000 year devolution of the Dark Ages.
 This might have developed into sympathetic pro-libertarian ideological disposition, and therefore, sacrificing the individual to the herd would be as morally repugnant as it should be.
 Rather, a romantic view of humankind might have come about: a belief that we can escape our ignorance (and get out of the cave) by using our mind, that we can reason and manage our lives without gods, religions, philosopher-kings or governments.
 Maybe this is too much to ask of ourselves but we should at least try.

 Leucippus was the earliest philosopher to develop “The Theory of Atomism”.
 His pupil, Democritus was the hypothesis’ best proponent.
 “Excelsior,” we might say, and maybe Leucippus in fact did not even exist.
 The evidence is scant.
 As Democritus well knew, there was likely no god or gods.
 But much of what the atomic philosophers stood for, despite how much they produced on papyrus, is unknown.
 So, it’s uncertain, and I’ll tell you why.
 Atomic philosophers were for this life: pleasure/pain as the standard of goodness, sensualism versus mysticism, science versus supernatural-speculation, moderation in all things, toleration of each and everyone’s views, and in general, living a life of reason.
 Here’s the point—it’s exceedingly important—Democritus, Leucippus, Epicurus, Lucretius and other’s plentiful works were all lost.
 However, the Platonists, (Plato, Plotinus, Augustine, Boethius and the many others), their works were kept (mostly) intact.
 The Christians destroyed the Atomic philosophers’ works through neglect or on purpose.
 There’s no smoking pistol.
 No absolute proof.
 Just the results of this bleak history since the Christians took over in the Dark Ages.
 All the antiplatonists works were lost.
 Period.
 You decide for yourself, and you folks who think human sacrifice is worth the gain; you who wish for egalitarianism and vampires of human nature, you choose as well.
 The Platonists certainly weren’t democrats.
 Wherein, it is often their accusation that freedom carries with it the seed of its own destruction either through misery, poverty and revolution or conversely through greed, success and apathy.
 Oh that they were completely wrong on all points, but still, the sensual atomic life is not the world of the perfect; it’s good and evil living side by side.